 Although every Asado live fire cooking day will differ slightly the general rule of thumb will be this.
 Plenty of fire, more than too much meat and more laughs than a bag of jokers, all washed down with a cider or two.
 Get involved as much as you can or sit back and just enjoy your day and the feasts that will ensue.

-Its an asado – thats what its all about, enjoying ourselves, beautiful settings, great company and awesome food.
+Its an asado – thats what its all about, beautiful settings, great company, awesome food and enjoying ourselves.

 On a typical day we will cover: